| | |

 Make sure your surfaces are as smooth and ding-free as possible before your painting project.

-I decided to lightly scuff the area with extra-fine sandpaper and wipe it down with a deglosser.
+I lightly scuffed the area with extra-fine sandpaper and wiped it down with a deglosser.
 We always use a deglosser before any painting project

 The Easiest Way To Paint Cabinets